typelevel/cats-effect/site/src/main/tut/typeclasses/async.md

 - Can emit one result on completion.
 - Can end in error

-N.B. on the "one result" signaling, this is not an "exactly once" requirement.
+Important: on the "one result" signaling, this is not an "exactly once" requirement.
 At this point streaming types can implement `Async` and such an "exactly once" requirement is only clear in `Effect`.

 Therefore the signature exposed by the `Async.async` builder is this: